Amber Heard On The Border Crisis, Growing Up In South Texas & ICE Checkpoints

 As a woman who has advocated for legislative change by translating for and interviewing migrants as part of various research missions, I have heard the voices of many people whose lives have been harmed by attitudes and policies like these.
 Through my work with Amnesty International, I’ve sat through deportation trials, I’ve been to jails, and I’ve been to detention camps.

 Migrant women are double victims to the process.
-They’re often targets of abuse and sexual assault at the hands of smugglers, as well as when they’re in U.S. custody.
+They’re often targets of abuse and sexual assault at the hands of smugglers, as well as when they’re in US custody.
 I’ve talked to many women in deportation camps who had visible signs of abuse, like bruised lips and black eyes.
-So of course they’re skeptical when an official-looking white guy from the U.S. with a badge comes up to them.
-And then when they’re arrested, they’re traumatized all over again.
+So of course they’re skeptical when an official-looking white guy from the US with a badge comes up to them.
+And then when they’re arrested, they’re traumatised all over again.

 However, I found that many of the women were more comfortable speaking with me, and so I listened.
 I collected their stories and translated when needed.
 When I would ask what they most needed, the most common response was: baby formula.
 So many of these women couldn’t give breastmilk; they had starving babies and asked for nourishment above everything else.
 That is something that never leaves you.